walmartlabs/lacinia-pedestal/docs/subscriptions.rst

 a `core.async pub <http://clojure.github.io/core.async/#clojure.core.async/pub>`_ or channel.

-When a streamer passes nil to the callback, a clean shutdown of the subscription occurs; the client is sent a completion message (otherwise, it might attempt to reconnect).
+When a streamer passes nil to the callback, a clean shutdown of the subscription occurs; the client is sent a completion message.
+The completion message informs the client that the stream of events has completed, and that it should not attempt to reconnect.

+The definition of "completed" here is entirely up to the application.
+For example, a field argument could specify the maximum number of values to stream, and the streamer can pass nil after sufficient values are streamed.

-The cleanup function is invoked when the client closes the subscription, then the connection from the client is lost due to a network partition, or when the streamer passes nil to the callback.
+The cleanup function is invoked when the client closes the subscription, when the connection from the client is lost due to a network partition, or when the streamer passes nil to the callback.

 Configuration